-Liver disease can be inherited or caused by a variety of factors that damage the liver such as infection, alcohol use and obesity.
+Liver disease can be inherited or caused by damage to the liver such as from infection, alcohol use and obesity.
 Over time, damage to the liver causes scarring (cirrhosis), which can lead to life-threatening liver failure.

 Why is our liver important?

 The liver is the largest organ in our body and sits just under your rib cage on the right side of your abdomen.
 It performs many important functions involved in digesting foods and ridding your body of toxic substances such as:

 - producing bile to help break down food in the gut

 - breaking down harmful substances such as alcohol from the body